How is acute myeloid leukemia classified?

 Markers on the leukemia cells

-If the leukemia cells have the CD34 protein and/or the P-glycoprotein (MDR1 gene product) on the surface, it is linked to a worse outcome.
+If the leukemia cells have the CD34 protein and/or the P-glycoprotein (MDR1 gene product) on their surface, it is linked to a worse outcome.

-Older patients (over 60) generally do not fare as well as younger patients.
+Older patients (over 60) generally don’t do as well as younger patients.
 Some of this may be because they are more likely to have unfavorable chromosome abnormalities.
-Older patients may also have other medical conditions that can make it harder to treat them with more intense chemotherapy regimens.
+Older patients sometimes also have other medical conditions that can make it harder to treat them with more intense chemotherapy regimens.

 White blood cell count